18 reasons your child should learn touch-typing

 15. They’re unlikely to learn at school

-Unlike in some other countries, such as Australia and America, where ‘keyboarding’ is taught universally in elementary or high schools, children are unlikely to be taught to touch-type at school in the UK.
+Unlike in some other countries, such as Australia and America, where ‘keyboarding’ is taught universally in elementary or high schools, children are unlikely to be taught to touch-typing at school in the UK.
 ‘The Government says it’s desirable, but it’s not a compulsory part of the curriculum, so most schools don’t offer touch-typing,’ explains Sue.
 ‘But programs like Englishtype are designed to be self-teaching with minimal parental input, so it’s easy for children to learn at home.’

 16. Learning to type is a great project for the holidays

 Not sure when you’d find the time to teach your child to touch-type?
 ‘The summer holiday is a great time to get your child typing,’ Sue says.
-‘You can occupy them productively but they’re generally happy because they’re “playing” on the computer, and there’s no daily pressure of homework, so making time for typing is easier.’
+‘You can occupy them productively, but they’re generally happy because they’re “playing” on the computer, and there’s no daily pressure of homework, so making time for typing is easier.’

 17. It’ll future-proof your child’s learning